se4ai/se4ai.github.io/about-case-studies.md

 ### Inclusiveness

-AI tools that include humans in their reasoning process must do two things:
+AI tools that include humans in their reasoning process must do several  things:

 1. The humans must be be able to understand  why an AI tool has made a conclusion.
-F
     - For this purpose, explanation algorithms are useful.
-2. - Humans must be able to adjust that conclusion.
+2. Humans must be able to adjust that conclusion.
     - For this purpose, active learning is useful.
 3. Further, to better support the above, AI tools must understand and respect the goals of the humans involved in this process.
     - For this purpose, multi-goal Pareto reasoning is useful.